mccloudaero/rotary_axis_cam_scripts/README.md

 **probe_results.txt**.
 The resulting data file containing can be plotted using the **pre_probe_cylinder_plot.py** script.

+This script relies on the M40 and M41 macros for the probe operations.
+Macros for Mach4 are included in the /mach4 folder.

 #### Pre Probe Cylinder Plot (pre_probe_cylinder_plot.py)
 Plots the probe results using matplotlib.
 The script detects if the data is 2D or 3D and plots the data accordingly.